Mohamed-Ibrahiim/Day-2-version-Control/README.md

-Hellow To Day Two From version Control
+Hello To Day Two From version Control

 Tell me how to remove them locally and remotely.
 --> local git push origin :branch-name